Dublin

 [13] Articles 16 and 17(2) Dublin III Regulation.

-[13] For example: In Decision D-5221/2016, 31 October 2018 and Decision D-5407/2018, 31 October 2018, the Federal Administrative Court the cases were referred back to the SEM in order to do a proper examination of a possible use of the sovereignty clause.
+[14] For example: In Decision D-5221/2016, 31 October 2018 and Decision D-5407/2018, 31 October 2018, the Federal Administrative Court referred the cases back to the SEM in order to do a proper examination of a possible use of the sovereignty clause.
 The cases concerned families with a Dublin decision to Bulgaria, where they had been ill-treated and detained by the authorities.

 [15] Jurisprudence and examples as well as historical explanations are provided in smaller size to facilitate the reading.